See What International Students Should Know Before Opening a Bank Account (PDF).

-Must have a letter from your employer to get a Social Security Number.
-Bring that letter to the ISS office and complete the ISS Service Request Form to request a letter from ISS.
+You must have a letter from your employer to get a Social Security number.
+Bring that letter to the International Student Services office and complete the ISS Service Request Form to request a letter from ISS.
 Take both letters to your local Social Security Office to request a number.

 Yes.
 Ask at the ISS front desk and complete the ISS Service Request Form.

-Only if it is you last semester and you need less than full-time to complete your studies.
-If this is true, you must complete and submit a Reduced Course Load Authorization Form (PDF) to the ISS office.
+Only if it is your last semester and you need less than a full course load to complete your studies.
+If this is the case, you must complete and submit a Reduced Course Load Authorization Form (PDF) to the ISS office.
 If you plan to drop below full-time or drop classes for any other reason, it is best to first see an International Student Advisor about your case.

 Yes.
-Healthcare in the U.S. is extremely expensive and ALL students are advised to enroll in the school health insurance plan.
+Health care in the United States is extremely expensive and ALL students are advised to enroll in the school health insurance plan.
 J-1 students and dependents are required to have health insurance.
-If you have a dependent, or have questions about your health insurance, see an International Student Advisor or email Jeannette Krupinsky at KrupinsJ@newschool.edu.
+If you have a dependent or have questions about your health insurance, see an international student advisor or email Jeannette Krupinsky at email@example.com.

-Discuss all your immigration and visa related concerns with an International Student Advisor.
-To prevent misinformation it is best to not seek advice from friends, even if they are an international student too, as each situation can be different.
+Discuss all your immigration- and visa-related concerns with an international student advisor.
+To avoid receiving misinformation, it is best not to seek advice from friends, even if they are also international students, as each situation can be different.

 Come to ISS right away with any documents or copies of documents that you still have.